dhis2/dhis2-docs/src/user/about-demo-server-live-package-and-database-design.md

 ### Running D2 Cluster

-Using Docker containers to run a d2 culster is the easiest way to get started with DHIS2 on your local computer.
+Using Docker containers to run a d2 cluster is an easy way to get started with DHIS2 on your local computer.
 This approach is appropriate for a stand-alone installation and demos.
 Simply follow the guide [here](https://developers.dhis2.org/docs/guides/spin-up-local-instance).